-You will find a "General Information" booklet for each regional location.
-You can download, print and/or save this information as part of your orientation guide.
+You will find a "General Information" booklet for each regional site.
+You can download, print, and/or save this information to add to your orientation guide.

 When You Arrive

 If it is your first time at the Cancer Centre please go to front registration inside the cancer centre entrance door.